What to Grow in Your Garden to Save the Most Money

 Basil is great for pesto, you can dry it, freeze it and use it in all sorts of sauces.
 Mosquitos are repelled by basil so it is a good one to place near windows or doors too.

 To get started with herbs you can either use seeds, buy seedlings or simply regrow from fresh herbs you purchase.
-Any with roots can be placed in water to strengthen their roots then grown in a pot or the garden.
+Any herbs or plants with roots can be placed in water to strengthen their roots and then grown in a pot or the garden.

 2. Lettuce and Greens

 Romaine lettuce has more nutrients than kale and produces the most out of all lettuce varieties.
 Try growing lettuce vertically if you lack space.

 Spinach is another great green that is easy to grow, yields a lot and can be used in numerous dishes.
 Baby leaves are great for salad and any leaves can be finely shredded to add to mince dishes giving more nutrients and making meals stretch.

 Grow lettuce from the roots of lettuce you have purchased or get seeds or seedlings.

 If you eat berries, growing your own can work out much cheaper plus they taste better.
 Train blackberries to grow up a trellis, grow strawberries in hanging pots and have dwarf blueberries growing in pots for a variety.

 Berries are packed with nutrients and can be made into jam, desserts, frozen for smoothies and use later.
 They’re most likely to grow from seedlings or seeds purchased.